sjoshuam/pop_cluster_map/README.md

 + Change census profile vars to be potus, education, life expectency, income per cap.
     + This correspond to HDI + politics
 + Do agglom, then agglom within agglom, instead of agglom + dbscan
-+ use outlier detect to discard the most isolated points? (could also use land area)
++ Use land area to discard the most isolated points (can also use ML if necessary)

 ## directory layout